dimeskigj/chess-minimax/README.md

 I've tested this against a ~550 elo chess.com bot and it manages to win/lead.
 Haven't tested with better bots.

 I am using the chess python library.
-You can use the standard move notation to play with the computer.\
+You can use the standard move notation to play with the computer.

-sample game against a ~1000 elo lichess player (my friend): https://lichess.org/PDoaR6C5ztwF
+sample game against a ~1000 elo lichess player (my friend), with the computer playing as white: https://lichess.org/PDoaR6C5ztwF